top of page

 Jesus Parousia Missing Key Second Coming End Times

-For many years, there have been strong disagreements concerning the chronology of the end-times, even among fellow adherents to the interpretive camp known as Premillennial Dispensationalism.
-There are often variances in the way certain passages of scripture are interpreted, and often, those variances are embraced in an attempt to remain consistent with one’s own predetermined stance.
-At times, these views may result in awkward and “forced” conclusions that open the door for the attacks of our eschatological opponents who seem to salivate at the opportunity to attack the Dispensational belief in a pre-trib Rapture.
+For many years, there have been strong disagreements among Christians concerning the chronology of the end-times.
+But even among fellow adherents to the interpretive camp known as Premillennial Dispensationalism, there are often variances in the way certain passages of scripture are interpreted.
+Often, those variances are embraced in an attempt to remain consistent with one’s own predetermined stance.
+At times, these views may result in awkward and “forced” conclusions that open the door for the attacks of our eschatological opponents, who seem to salivate at the opportunity to attack the Dispensational belief in a pretribulation Rapture.
 But these vulnerabilities turn out to be unnecessary when we simply allow the Bible to plainly speak, and avoid superimposing our own terminological assumptions onto its teachings.
 When we simply allow the Bible to interpret itself, the apparently difficult issues we must answer turn out to be just that: only apparent and not actual.

 The Pattern of the Parousia

-Ultimately, I discovered that when the plain text is allowed to speak – free from my own suppositions or personal definitions – it turns out to be quite capable of interpreting itself!
-This basic dispensational hermeneutic result was my identification of a paradigm that at present is not widely recognized by students of eschatology, despite its pervasive and somewhat obvious presentation in the scriptures.
+Ultimately, I discovered that when the plain text is allowed to speak – free from popular assumptions or personal definitions – it turns out to be quite capable of interpreting itself!
+This basic dispensational hermeneutic resulted in my identification of a biblical paradigm that at present is not widely recognized by students of eschatology, despite its pervasive and somewhat obvious presentation in the scriptures.
 While many excellent scholars have rightly acknowledged different aspects of this paradigm, few have acknowledged it in its fullness.
-And until now, it has never been systematically developed as a framework that can be consistently applied to the Bible’s eschatological content.
-My wholehearted conviction is that when consistently applied, this paradigm that I’ve identified solves all of these problems.
-It is the only way to consistently make sense of the many passages that have caused dispensational teachers to resort to awkward and inconsistent interpretations and explanations.
-I refer to this paradigm as the “missing key,”and it’s built upon three key claims (with one additional necessary insight).
+And until now, it has never been systematically developed as a framework that can consistently be applied to the Bible’s eschatological content.
+My wholehearted conviction is that when it is consistently applied, this paradigm solves all of these problems.
+In fact, it is the only way to make sense of the many passages that have caused dispensational teachers to resort to awkward and inconsistent interpretations and explanations.
+I refer to this paradigm as the “missing key,”and it’s built upon three key claims (with one additional necessary insight noted afterwards).

 • Claim #1Scripture teaches that the Rapture and the broad period of the Day of the Lord are temporally connected (meaning connected in time or sequence; i.e. they don’t each occur randomly or independently of one another).